akshat-creator/robot_localization/README.md

 #### 3. Sensor Model (`update_particles_with_laser`)

+The sensor model refines particle weights based on how well each one’s predicted LiDAR scan matches the real environment.
+To make the computation faster, the algorithm uses every 20th laser beam instead of all 360.
+For each particle, it transforms the selected laser beams into the map frame using the particle’s position and orientation.
+Then, it uses the occupancy_field.get_closest_obstacle_distance() method to find how far each predicted beam endpoint is from the nearest obstacle in the map.
+This distance represents how different the predicted environment is from what the robot actually sees.
+Each particle’s weight is then computed using a Gaussian likelihood function:

+Particles with smaller distance (better matches) receive higher weights, while worse aligned ones are downweighted.
+The parameter sigma typically around 0.2 m, represents the expected sensor noise.
+This process allows the particle filter to focus on map features that match real observations, improving localization accuracy over time.

 - Uses a **likelihood field** for efficient computation
 - For each particle, projects laser scan points into the map frame
 - Compares predicted obstacle distances with actual map obstacles